L2N6H5B3/HomeSync/README.md

 **Future Ideas:**
 * Automatically discover and import Recorded TV Shows and metadata
 * Adopt a Mesh Architecture over the current Client-Server Architecture
-* Implement Resume Point Conflict Resolution
+* Implement Resume Point conflict resolution
+* Implement a more advanced programme identification system that will work over recordings of different sizes and lengths

 ## Configuration
 HomeSync communicates over TCP port 65430 (this can be changed in the .config file), utilises a typical "client-server" architecture.
 Each HomeSync use case requires a server machine (normally the machine running the main Windows Media Center installation, located in the lounge or home theatre), and at least one client machine (bedroom, den, etc).